 This WC Workplan was developed in parallel with the companion GPR Workplan.
 The WC Workplan is designed to be a stakeholder-facing tool and resource to outline voluntary water conservation measures for consideration and implementation in their homes or businesses.
-The GPR Workplan outlines the strategy for the NCGSA to reduce pumping and achieve the groundwater sustainability goaland a reduction of 10 percent of the historical average annual (2005-2014) groundwater pumping across in the Napa Valley Subbasin.
+The GPR Workplan outlines the strategy for the NCGSA to reduce pumping and achieve the groundwater sustainability goal in the Napa Valley Subbasin.

 The GPR Workplan includes a multi-component implementation plan that focuses on voluntary adoption of water savings practices and technologies.
 It further prioritizes filling important data gaps, working with community organizations to increase education, and identifying the most cost-effective voluntary practices for conservation.
-The intent is that the combination of the NCGSA's efforts and resources, and voluntary adoption of water conservation measures, will be sufficient to achieve sustainability and the groundwater pumping reduction target, avoiding any mandatory measures.
+The intent is that the combination of the NCGSA's efforts and resources, and voluntary adoption of water conservation measures, will be sufficient to achieve sustainability and groundwater pumping reduction, avoiding any mandatory measures.